primesearch/cofact/README.md

 # cofact
 ## A utility for testing the character of a Fermat or Mersenne cofactor
-cofact tests a small Fermat number for primality, or optionally in version 0.9, a small Mersenne number for probable primality.
+`cofact` is a companion program for George Woltman’s `mprime` that tests a small Fermat number for primality, or optionally in version 0.9, a small Mersenne number for probable primality (PRP).
 (In this context, ‘small’ means, up to about 320 million digits in size!)

 If known factors are given, then the cofactor is likewise tested for probable primality.

+`cofact` reports typical hexadecimal Res64 and Selfridge–Hurwitz residues for the Pépin or Fermat-PRP tests on Fermat and Mersenne numbers respectively, and the Suyama cofactor test, for comparison with the residues reported by other programs.

 ## Requirements
 * Intel or compatible x86-family processor (AVX-512 required for the largest exponents)
 * GNU Multiple Precision Arithmetic Library
-* Copy of the Prime95/mprime source, including the `gwnum` large number library.
+* Copy of the Prime95/mprime source code, including the `gwnum` large number library.

 ## Installation
 You should either unzip the `cofact` download as a directory  within the Prime95 source library